asifurrouf-dsi/Zabbix_Monitor_TCP/README.md

 *  netstat -an | awk '/ ^ tcp / {++ S [$ NF]} END {for (a in S) print a, S [a]}'

-	2、You can use man netstat to view various descriptions of TCP status information:
-	LISTEN - Listen for connection requests from remote TCP ports； SYN-SENT - Waiting for a matching connection request after sending a connection request； SYN-RECEIVED - Waiting for confirmation of a connection request after receiving and sending a connection request； ESTABLISHED- Represents an open connection, data can be transmitted to the user； FIN-WAIT-1 - Waiting for a remote TCP connection interrupt request or confirmation of a
+	2、You can use man netstat to view various descriptions of TCP status information: a]LISTEN - Listen for connection requests from remote TCP ports； b]SYN-SENT - Waiting for a matching connection request after sending a connection request； SYN-RECEIVED - Waiting for confirmation of a connection request after receiving and sending a connection request； ESTABLISHED- Represents an open connection, data can be transmitted to the user； FIN-WAIT-1 - Waiting for a remote TCP connection interrupt request or confirmation of a